 Is Concert Ukulele good for beginners?

-Basically, as a whole, the ukulele is one of the easiest instruments to play.
-It has soft nylon strings that are quite easy on the fingers unlike those used in guitars.
-The wrist would not feel the same tension as the strings are gentler making it is easier to reach certain notes without stretching your fingers.
-It helped that the ukulele has only four strings, to begin with, and that would mean easier chords and scales to play with.
+Overall, the ukulele is one of the easiest instruments to play.
+Its soft nylon strings are easy on the fingers unlike guitar strings.
+Your wrist won’t feel as much tension, making it easier to reach notes without stretching too much.
+The ukulele’s four strings make chords and scales simpler to play.

 Is it Easy to Tune a Concert Uke?